 Most jobs are designed to be interesting and fun with minimal time pressure.
 There also certainly are more challenging jobs for those with more experience and desiring to grow in railroad experience.
-2/3 of the jobs are within terminal areas where you don't need to deal with dispatcher train orders.
-But there is also plenty of overthe-road action, and lots of switching for all including the passenger trains.
+2/3 of the jobs are within terminal areas where you don't need to deal with dispatcher clearances.
+But there is also plenty of over-the-road action, and lots of switching for all including the passenger trains.
+Sorry, guest dispatchers are not allowed during large ProRail or MinnRail operating sessions due to the size of the railroad and transportation plan to learn.

-I am a life-long model railroader and railfan, and retired from a 31-year career in the railroad industry with three Class 1 railroads.
+I am a life-long model railroader and railfan, retired from a 31-year career in the railroad industry with three Class 1 railroads.
 The Missabe Northern design is a blend of those three character flaws.
 The large size of the Missabe Northern lets me include a wide variety of railroad experience and reflects that I enjoy trains running on sweeping curves on open track as much as I like a variety of switching opportunities.
-It is built obviously to share with a major goal to make it as straightforward as possible for guests to quickly start having fun while capturing the flavor of full size railroading as realistically as practical with realistic performance to match.
+It is built obviously to share with a major goal to make it as straightforward as possible for guests to quickly start having fun while capturing the flavor of full-size railroading as realistically as practical with realistic performance to match.